 Adelante accepts candidates of all nationalities – however, you are responsible for finding out the visa requirements.
 For detailed information you can go to: http://www.schengenvisainfo.eu/

-It is now necessary for you to obtain your student visa before you leave the States.
-It is no longer possible to get your visa once in Spain and you can’t have it sent on to you.
+It is necessary for you to obtain your student visa before you leave the States.
+It is not possible to get your visa once in Spain and you can’t have it sent on to you.
 The visa, once issued, is fixed in your passport.
 In most cases, your passport must be valid for six months after your program ends.
 If you are in need of a new passport or have to renew your existing one, please visit the U.S. State Department website.

 Visas are basically permits that enable you to be in a specific country for more than 90 days.
 Adelante will happily guide you through the visa process and do anything we can to help you understand the visa process.
 The process for obtaining your visa can take some time, so be prepared to apply for the Adelante program well ahead of time.
 As a general rule, if you know you will be pursuing the visa process, you should aim to apply for the visa at least 2 months ahead of your departure date.
 Consulates will accept your paperwork no later than 45 days prior to your departure date.
 Most of the Consulates now require you to apply in person, so you also need to take this into account if your Consulate is some distance from you.